 Often this spectacular dive becomes a drift dive where you literally “fly” east from Smokey’s and end with an amazing finish at Kathy’s Paradise.

 These immaculate Curacao dive locations with large dense corals overhangs lead to sharp drop offs, and this coupled with great visibility provide you with a 360-degree experience that will leave you wanting more upon surfacing!
 Sharks and stingrays are often seen here too.

 This is the perfect Curacao dive site to work on sponge identification: all types of sponges cover the sloping drop off.
 On the plateau, the rubble has some big coral heads: a nursery for juvenile fish.

-On the east side of Santa Barbara Resort, and just underneath its golf course, we find this amazing dive site.
+On the east side of the Santa Barbara Plantation Beach and Golf Resort Curacao, and just underneath its award winning “Pete Dye” Old Quarry (18-Hole) Golf Course, we find this amazing dive site.

 The sandy plateau is perfect to spot little critters and rays can be found while collecting golf balls.
 The sand channels and big hard coral formations alternatively fill form the steep drop off.